ecmendenhall/connect-a-caml/README.md

 The body of a function contains both an implicit do (statements terminated with a semicolon are evaluated for side effects) and an implicit return (the last thing in the body is the return value).

+Ocaml functions are curried, so feeding a function fewer arguments than it expects returns a partial.

 ### Interfaces
 Like C, interfaces are specified in separate files from implementations.
 Interface files end in `.mli` and describe names and type signatures for each function in a module.
 They can